MDAnalysis/hole2/INSTALL.md

 Compiling from source
 ---------------------

-If your Fortran compiler is `gfrotran` then all the defaults should work for you and you can say
+If your Fortran compiler is `gfortran` then all the defaults should work for you and you can say

      cd src